Between You & Me

 “Laugh-out-loud funny and wise and compelling from beginning to end.” — Steve Weinberg, Houston Chronicle

-“Between You & Me is smart and funny and soulful and effortlessly illuminating.” — Ian Frazier
+“Smart and funny and soulful and effortlessly illuminating.” — Ian Frazier

 “Mary Norris brings a tough-minded, clear-eyed, fine-tuned wisdom to all the perplexities and traps and terrors of the English sentence.” — Adam Gopnik